 - 2 ½ cups whole-wheat pastry flour (if you don't have this, substitute with 1 ½ cups whole wheat flour plus 1 cup all-purpose)

 - 2 tsp baking powder

-- 1/2 firm extra-firm tofu blended into a smooth mixture with 1/4 cup of nondairy milk
+- ½ extra firm tofu (blended into a smooth mixture with ¼ cup of nondairy milk

-- Mix together the flour, baking powder, baking soda and salt in a large bowl.
+- Blend the tofu and nondairy milk and set aside.
+Mix together the flour, baking powder, baking soda and salt in a large bowl.

 - In another bowl, mix the butternut squash puree, blended tofu, flax meal, oil, and sugar.

 - Add the wet ingredients to the dry and stir until just mixed-- do not overmix.
 A few lumps are okay.